 - Rationale for progressing into a randomized,double-blind, placebo-controlled study.

-Planning is in progress for a Phase 2b multi-center, double-blind, placebo-controlled study to evaluate the safety, tolerability, and efficacy of T3D-959 in patients with mild to moderate Alzheimer’s disease.
+Planning is in progress for A Phase 2b multi-center, double-blind, placebo-controlled study to evaluate the safety, tolerability, and efficacy of T3D-959 in patients with mild to moderate Alzheimer’s disease is planned for 2019.

 T3D-959 Mechanism of Action